mah0x211/lua-gpoll/README.md

 ***

+# Polling API Interfaces

 this module provides only a generic API interfaces for synchronous I/O multiplexing processing. therefore, you must be set the poller for the actual processing.

 ## set_poller( [poller] )